graphpql/graphpinator/docs/examples/SimpleInterface.md

 ### Congratulations

 This is the end of the Simple Interface example, thank you for reading this far.

-This example serves as a simple tutorial on how to create a simple interface and how to resolve correct concrete type.
 - For more information visit [the complete Docs](https://github.com/infinityloop-dev/graphpinator/blob/master/docs/README.md).
 - For more examples visit [the examples folder](https://github.com/infinityloop-dev/graphpinator/blob/master/docs/examples).